Connect SoCal FAQs

 Connect SoCal 2024 contains the following core components:

-- Vision, policies, and performance measures: Contains an overarching vision, policies, a list of regional transportation goals, and measures for evaluating our performance in achieving those goals.
+- Vision, policies, strategies and performance measures: Contains an overarching vision, regional planning policies, list of regional transportation goals and implementation strategies and measures for evaluating the region’s performance in achieving those goals.

-- Forecasts: Future distribution of population, households, employment, land use, and housing needs.
+- Forecasts: Projects future distribution of population, households, employment, land use, and housing needs.

 - Financial plan: Identifies reasonable expected revenues over the 25-year plan horizon.

-- List of projects: Includes projects that are anticipated to be initiated and/or completed by 2050.
+- List of projects: Includes projects anticipated for initiation and/or completion by 2050.

-- Analysis of the following focus areas: active transportation, aviation, environmental justice, goods movement, highways and arterials, land use, open space farm and natural lands conservation, passenger rail and transit, public health, transportation demand management, and transportation safety and security.
+- Analysis of the following focus areas: Includes technical reports on active transportation, aviation, congestion management, equity and environmental justice, goods movement, highways and arterials, housing land use including farm and natural lands conservation, and transportation conformity.

-How are projects selected for inclusion in Connect SoCal 2024?
+How were projects selected for inclusion in Connect SoCal 2024?

-Early in the planning process, SCAG asks that each of the six county transportation commissions (CTCs) submit updated project lists for inclusion.
-The CTCs are responsible for adding, removing, or updating projects from the 2020 RTP/SCS based on jurisdictional needs.
-These projects are then considered for inclusion in Connect SoCal 2024.
+Early in the planning process, SCAG asked that each of the six-county transportation commissions (CTCs) submit updated project lists for inclusion.
+The CTCs are responsible for adding, removing, or updating projects from Connect SoCal 2020 based on jurisdictional needs.
+These projects were then considered for inclusion in Connect SoCal 2024.

 What is SCAG’s role in developing Connect SoCal 2024?

 SCAG is the lead agency in facilitating the development of the region’s long-range transportation planning.
-SCAG understands the importance of input and consensus, and utilizes a collaborative process over several years to create Connect SoCal 2024.
+SCAG understands the importance of input and consensus and utilizes a collaborative process over several years to create Connect SoCal 2024.
 This includes working with local jurisdictions through a process known as the Local Data Exchange (LDX) as well as working directly with county transportation commissions (CTCs).
-Throughout the development of Connect SoCal, SCAG staff are guided by its Policy Committees, CTCs, subregions, local governments, several state and federal agencies (including Caltrans), environmental and business communities, tribal governments, non-profit groups, as well the general public.
-The end result of this collaborative process is a collaborative and comprehensive document that reflects public consideration and addresses the region’s needs.
+Throughout the development of Connect SoCal 2024, SCAG staff are guided by its policy committees, with input from and consultation with CTCs, subregions, local governments, several state and federal agencies (including Caltrans), environmental and business communities, tribal governments, non-profit and community-based organizations, as well the public.
+The end result of this process is a collaborative and comprehensive document that reflects public consideration and addresses the region’s needs.

 And although it doesn’t commit funds to specific projects, Connect SoCal 2024 does set the framework for how transportation tax dollars will be spent in the SCAG region over the coming years and decades.
 The future of the SCAG region will be shaped by the goals and policies set forth in Connect SoCal 2024.